Indications for Blepharoplasty:

-How Is An Eyelid Lift Procedure Performed?
+How we perform the Eyelid Lift Procedure

 An incision is made along the natural lines and creases of the eyelids.
 This enables the plastic surgeon to remove excess skin, fat, and muscle if indicated.
 The incisions are then closed with very fine sutures.